Healthy Habits for the Night Shift

 Sleep Schedules

-Most people find it easier to move their bedtime by 2-3 hours each day, rather than switch abruptly to being nocturnal.
+Switching abruptly to a nocturnal schedule usually doesn’t work.
+Instead, try moving your bedtime by 2-3 hours each day.
 To return to day shifts, try going to bed in the morning as usual but setting an alarm for early afternoon.
 After that, force yourself to stay awake until a more typical bedtime.

 Bedtime Routines

-Following the same bedtime routine every day can help you wind down.
-Consistent, repetitive acts like flossing your teeth, listening to music, taking a shower, or practicing a brief sleep yoga routine become signals to your body to go to sleep.
+Ask insomniacs for sleep hygiene advice and you’ll probably hear about the importance of following a bedtime routine.
+Consistent, repetitive acts like flossing your teeth, listening to music, taking a shower, or practicing a brief sleep yoga routine signal your body to go to sleep.

 Friends and Family

-Your friends and family are going to bed as you head off to work; when they want to call or visit, you’re fast asleep.
-Make a special effort to find ways to stay in touch, even if it means scheduling time together well in advance, or you may begin to feel isolated as your night shifts continue.
+Your friends and family are going to bed as you head off to work; when they want to get together, you’re fast asleep.
+Make a special effort to find ways to stay in touch, even if it means scheduling time together well in advance, or you may begin to feel socially isolated as your night shifts continue.

-Finally, the National Institute for Occupational Safety and Health (NIOSH) offers a free online training course to help healthcare professionals master night shift challenges.
+And if you’re really committed to the night shift?
+The National Institute for Occupational Safety and Health (NIOSH) offers a free online training course to help healthcare professionals master night shift challenges.
 Ultimately, you may decide that night shifts just aren’t for you no matter how well you prepare.
-But if you do find a night shift on your schedule – rest up and take your sleep needs seriously.
+But if you do find a night shift on your schedule – take your sleep needs seriously and you can probably find a way to make it work.